Best Software

 • Limited review volume makes independent verification of claims difficult

-• Enterprise-focused with complexity that exceeds most mid-market needs
+• Enterprise-focused with a configuration surface that exceeds most mid-market needs

 • Relatively newer brand recognition compared to Ironclad or DocuSign